gbLw1/react-practice/README.md

 ### Private Route

+The private route is implemented in `routes/private-route.tsx`.

 The `PrivateRoute` component is a wrapper around the `Element` component that checks if the user is authenticated.

+Logic:
-If the user is authenticated, it renders the `Element` component.
+- If the user is authenticated, it renders the `Element` component.
-If the user is **not** authenticated, it redirects to the login page.
+- If the user is **not** authenticated, it redirects to the login page.

-ps: the `PrivateRoute` component also saves the current route in a global state, so after the user logs in, it redirects to the previous private route.
+- The current route is saved in a global state, so after the user logs in, it redirects to the previous private route he was trying to access (if any).

 ---